SamrawitS/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- This is a readme file for the third project on bash.
+ This is the third project on bash.